 - I haven’t included salt and pepper in the photo – but I always taste right at the end and add seasoning if I think it needs it.

-- Cornflour (or cornstarch) – not pictured and optional.
-Used to thicken the sauce if it does not reduce to the right consistency.
+- Cornflour (or cornstarch) - not pictured and optional.
+This is used to thicken the sauce if it does not reduce to the right consistency.

 Serving suggestions